Akeno Watanabe

 Akeno Watanabe (渡辺 明乃, Watanabe Akeno) is a Japanese voice actress and narrator affiliated with Office Osawa.
 Some of her notable voice roles include Robin Sena in Witch Hunter Robin, Chachamaru Karakuri in Negima!
-Magister Negi Magi, Halle Lidner in Death Note, Rito Yuki in To Love Ru, Liz Thompson in Soul Eater, Hitch Dreyse in Attack on Titan, Gou Matsuoka in Free!, and Hamsuke in Overlord.
+Magister Negi Magi, Halle Lidner in Death Note, Rito Yuki in To Love Ru, Liz Thompson in Soul Eater, Midnight in My Hero Academia, Hitch Dreyse in Attack on Titan, Gou Matsuoka in Free!, Hamsuke in Overlord, and Kneesocks in New Panty and Stocking with Garterbelt.